ProtoconNet/protocon-general-doc/docs/start/config.rst

 * Detailed limit:

-    * The name of the API interface for Mitum, such as new-seal, used to set the limit can be found in RateLimitHandleMap (launch/config/ratelimit.go).
+    * The API interface name for Mitum, such as new-seal, used to set the limit can be found in RateLimitHandleMap (launch/config/ratelimit.go).
-    * The name of the API interface for Mitum-currency can be found in RateLimitHandlerMap (digest/handler.go).
+    * The API interface name for each model can be found in the RateLimitHandlerMap (digest/handler.go).
     * new-seal: 3/2m means new-seal interface allows 3 requests per 2 minutes to the specified IP or IP range.
     * See the manner of time duration.